viamrobotics/docs/docs/components/input-controller/_index.md

 ### Axis Controls

-{{% alert="Note" color="note" %}}
+{{% alert title="Note" color="note" %}}
 Currently, only `Absolute` axes are supported.

 `Relative` axes, reporting a relative change in distance, used by devices like mice and trackpads, will be supported in the future.
 {{% /alert %}}

-Devices like joysticks and thumbsticks—anything that "returns to center" on its own—use `Absolute` axis control types.
+Devices like joysticks and thumbsticks which "return to center" on their own use `Absolute` axis control types.

 These controls report a `PositionChangeAbs` [EventType](#eventtype-field).